-The more we do it, the more spontaneous it will come.
-And the more we benefit.
+The best part is, more we do it, the more we experience these moments of joy and gratitude.
 There are numerous ways to express gratitude.

-One is to write down in a gratitude journal at least one thing everyday that you are grateful for.
-This may be a person, a thing or an experience.
-Another is to simply express your gratitude about something.
-A third way is to thank someone directly, making it more intentional.
+One way is to write down in a gratitude journal at least one thing that you're grateful for every day.
+This may be a person, place, or thing.
+Another is to simply express your gratitude about something to yourself.
+A third way is to express gratitude to someone directly.

 Find what brings purpose and meaning to your life.
-In his TED talk, James Goebel explains how doing something meaningful and with purpose can help bring joy, even to the most mundane task.
+In his TED talk, James Goebel explained how doing something meaningful and with purpose can help bring joy, even to the most mundane task.

 His daughter struggled in math.
 So he had her build a house, which involved measuring and math skills.
 She was able to learn math easier and with more joy because it became more meaningful to her.

-The simple act of smiling increases dopamine and endorphins, emotions associated with joy and happiness.
-This creates a positive feedback loop in the brain that stimulates more endorphins and creates a cycle of happiness.
+Smiling even when you don't feel like it can help lift your mood.
+The simple act of smiling increases dopamine and endorphins, hormones that are associated with joy and happiness.
+This creates a positive feedback loop in the brain that stimulates more happy hormones and creates a cycle of happiness.

 Celebrate your accomplishments, no matter how small.
-In the book, The Progress Principle, authors Teresa Amabile and Steven Kramer conducted a study that, amongst other factors, demonstrate the power of celebrating small wins while doing meaningful work.
+In the book, The Progress Principle, authors Teresa Amabile and Steven Kramer conducted a study that demonstrated the power of celebrating small wins while doing meaningful work.

-An employee's inner work life, when optimistic, had a direct, positive effect on the performance, productivity and overall well-being of the entire work place.
+In the book, the author's explained that an employee's inner work life, when optimistic, has a direct, positive effect on the performance, productivity and overall well-being of the entire workplace.

-The same principle can be applied to everyone for everyday life.
+The same principle can be applied to everyone in everyday life.
 No matter how small the win may be, celebrate it.

-This can be putting your child down for a nap so you can enjoy your quiet time, watching a Netflix movie with your loved one on a Friday night after a long work week, or giving yourself a pat on the back because you got out of bed this morning.
+This can be treating yourself to a bowl of ice cream after a long day, or giving yourself a pat on the back because you got out of bed this morning.

 These small wins are worth celebrating because life is full of ups and downs.
 Our emotions can be up one hour and down the next.
-When we celebrate even the smallest progress, we give our experiences more meaning.
+When we celebrate even the smallest progress, we give those celebratory moments more meaning.